-When I was a kid, my aunt lived in the little town of Cassel, so I spent many summers in the area splashing at Lake Britton and watching Burney’s Fourth of July Parade.
-It’s a stunningly beautiful region, and I couldn’t write this guide without mentioning a few of its awesome natural wonders.
+When I was a child, my aunt lived in the little town of Cassel.
+I spent many summers in the area splashing at Lake Britton and watching Burney’s Fourth of July Parade.
+It’s a stunningly beautiful region.
+I couldn’t write this guide without mentioning a few more of its awesome natural wonders.

-Subway Cave has interpretive signage throughout, and the kids wanted me to reach each and every sign.
+Subway Cave has interpretive signage throughout, and the kids wanted me to reach every sign.
 It’s cool inside and a bit rocky, but it’s an otherwise easy walk to navigate.
-Our 3 year old was very nervous at first, but he loved it and said it was his favorite part of our trip.
+Our 3 year old was nervous, but he loved it.
+He later said it was his favorite part of our trip.

 About an hour north of Lassen on Highway 89, the Volcanic Legacy Scenic Byway, is the McArthur- Burney Falls State Park.
-The beautiful 129-foot falls are the centerpiece of the park, and are well worth the side trip if you’re in the area.
+The beautiful 129-foot falls are the centerpiece of the park.
+They are well worth the side trip.

 Most people take the Falls Overlook trail from the visitor center near the main parking lot.
 Paved switchbacks descend quickly with visitors angling to capture the beauty of the falls through photos along the way.
-The Falls Overlook trail will bring you to the base of the falls, where you can scramble onto the rocks and gaze up at the spectacular natural wonder before you.
+The Falls Overlook trail brings you to the base of the falls.
+Here you can scramble onto the rocks and gaze up at the spectacular natural wonder before you.

 From there, most visitors will walk back up the switchbacks and be on their way.
 But there are other lovely trails to explore here.
-You can continue on the Falls Overlook trail to Burney Creek and loop back over the top of the falls via the Rainbow Footbridge and Fisherman’s Bridge, glimpsing views few others take the time to see.
+You can continue on the Falls Overlook trail to Burney Creek.
+From there, loop back over the top of the falls via the Rainbow Footbridge and Fisherman’s Bridge.
+You’ll glimpse views few others take the time to see.

-For our part, we took the Rim Trail from the parking lot to Lake Britton for a picnic and some play time on the beach before ending our visit at Burney Falls.
-It would have been easy to make a full day of our visit!
+We took the Rim Trail to Lake Britton for a picnic and some playtime on the beach and then ended our visit at Burney Falls.
+It would have been easy to make a full day of our visit.

-The original plan was to take the Rim Trail out, visit Lake Britton, and take the Creek Trail back so that you arrive at the base of the falls, but part of the Creek Trail was closed due to a recent landslide.
-If the full Creek Trail is open, I still think this would be a scenic and fun way to explore the park!
+The original plan was to take the Rim Trail out, visit Lake Britton, and take the Creek Trail back.
+This way, you arrive at the base of the falls instead of having to take the switchbacks down.
+Unfortunately, part of the Creek Trail closed due to a recent landslide.
+When the full is open, this is a beautiful and fun route!